 What to Consider When Choosing an Enterprise Asset Management Solution

-Companies without an Enterprise Asset Management (EAM) solution often experience too much downtime, lengthy times from request to repair, poor parts inventory management, and limited or ineffective maintenance metrics.
-However, evaluating EAM solutions can be challenging and since it is not something most companies do more than a few times, it is not always obvious where or how to begin.
+Companies without an Enterprise Asset Management (EAM) solution often experience too much downtime, lengthy times from request to repair, poor parts management, and limited or ineffective metrics.

-A great place to start is with a complete analysis of your specific business needs and organizational goals.
-While there are many factors that lead companies to seek an EAM solution, some known contributing factors include:
+A great place to start is with a complete analysis of your specific business needs and organizational goals dependent on your physical assets, infrastructure and maintenance processes.
+While there are many factors that lead companies to seek out an EAM solution, some known contributing factors include: